forstaathletics/webpack-basic/README.md

-# A very basic React site with Webpack - Four
+# A very basic React site with Webpack - Five

-Add more code splitting, chunking, using `require` with React routes.
-Splitting with `require` while building the routes allows for easy code splitting of modules that are loaded by the route when it's navigated to.
-Added the `chunkFilename` option into the Webpack entry config to add simple, dynamic, number based names for each chunk.
+Add usage of the HtmlWebpackPlugin to generate an `index.html` from a template.
+This allows us to use hashes in our bundle and chunk file names for cache busting.
+So of course, update the production config to use hashes in names.
+Also, add caching of static files, which is most files, in our `server.js` when in production mode.
+And remove our static `index.html` file in favor of a template at `src/index.tmpl.html`.